By Nikki Phipps

 Garlic can be grown easily and, again, it is typically grown from cloves, not garlic seed.
 Garlic grows best in loose, well-drained soil that’s been amended with organic matter.

 Like many bulbs, garlic requires a cold period for healthy growth.
 You can plant garlic anytime in autumn, provided it’s early enough for them to build strong roots systems and the soil is still manageable.
 Separate the cloves just prior to planting and locate a sunny area to grow them in.
-Plant the cloves with the point facing upward about 2-3 inches deep and spacing about 6 inches.
+Plant the cloves with the point facing upward about 2 to 3 inches deep and spacing about 6 inches.

 Apply a generous amount of mulch to help protect their shallow roots over winter.
 This can be removed in early spring once the new growth is ready to emerge and the threat of freezing has ceased.
 During its growing season, garlic requires frequent watering and occasional fertilizing.